system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

 ### Steps to remove the CPU duct:

-1. Follow the steps above to [remove the top case](#removing-the-top-case) and [remove the side brace](#removing-the-side-brace).
+1. Follow the steps above to [remove the top case](#removing-the-top-case).
-2. Unplug the two fan connectors (highlighted red below) from the Y cable connected to the top splitter board in the front corner of the machine.
+2. Unplug the braided fan connector (highlighted red below) from the top splitter board in the front corner of the machine.
-    - You can optionally also unplug the Y cable from the splitter board (highlighted green below) and remove it.
-    - The splitter board provides the same signal to both ports, so it doesn't matter which port the Y cable is plugged into.
+    - The splitter board provides the same signal to both ports, so it doesn't matter which port each cable is plugged into.
+In the below photo, the braided cable is plugged into the top port (`J2`).

 ![CPU fan connectors](./img/cpu-fan-connectors.webp)

-3. Unfasten and loosen (or remove) the velcro loop securing the fan wires to the CPU duct (highlighted cyan above).
-    - This can also be done as the last step if the loop is difficult to remove while the duct is still installed.
-4. Unscrew the four back thumbscrews and two top crossbar screws holding the CPU duct in place.
+3. Unscrew the four back thumbscrews and two top crossbar screws holding the CPU duct in place.

 ![CPU duct thumbscrews (back)](./img/cpu-duct-screws-back.webp)

 ![CPU duct screws (top crossbar)](./img/cpu-duct-screws-top.webp)

-5. Pull the CPU duct away from the machine.
+4. Pull the CPU duct away from the machine.

 ## Replacing the RAM:

-Thelio Mira B4-N3 supports up to 128GB (4x32GB) of RAM.
+Thelio Astra A1-N1 supports up to 512GB (8x64GB) of RAM.

 The RAM sticks are DDR5 DIMMs (non-ECC).
 With up to 64GB of RAM, the RAM runs at a speed of 4800 MHz; with greater than 64GB of RAM, the RAM runs at a speed of 4000 MHz.